The-Marcy-Lab-School/marcy-curriculum-docs/how-tos/deploying-vite-with-github-pages.md

 This resource covers deploying a Vanilla JS Vite app using Github Pages.

-> Note: An alternate (and more complex, but potentially smoother) approach can be found on [Vite's own docs](https://vitejs.dev/guide/static-deploy).
+> Note: These details can also be found on [Vite's own docs](https://vitejs.dev/guide/static-deploy).

 **Table of Contents**
 - [Prerequisites](#prerequisites)